gugoan/economizzer/README.md

 Personal Finance Manager is a simple app made in PHP (Yii Framework) as a way to study.

-For now only available in pt-BR
+For now only available in en-US and pt-BR